alphagov/pay-tech-docs/source/documentation/14-security.md

 To further secure your live developer keys:

- - don’t embed your developer keys in any of your code - this only increases the risk that they will be discovered (instead store your keys inside your configuration files)
+ - avoid embedding your developer keys in any of your code - this only increases the risk that they will be discovered (instead store your keys inside your configuration files)
- - don’t store your API keys in your application source tree (even when you’re not making your source code publically available)
+ - avoid storing your API keys in your application source tree (even when you’re not making your source code publically available)
  - revoke your developer keys when they’re no longer required (this limits the number of entry points into your account)
  - have a leavers’ process, so that a developer's API key is revoked when they leave